November 06, 2023 8 min read

 The classic Frankincense types.

-The classic Frankincense types are found in the shape of tears, Either whole, partial or aggregated.
-In the dry season, the tree’s bark is removed in small 3″ to 6″ sections, and the milky exudate flows and solidifies in semi-translucent drops and tears.
-It is collected when it has hardened, after about two weeks.
-4 primary types of Frankincense are the most common and familiar.
-These types differ enough for a beginner to discern between them.
+The 4 classic Frankincense types are found in the shape of tears, and they come respectively from either Oman, Ethiopia, Somalia/Somaliland or India.
+In the dry season, the tree’s bark is removed in small 3″ to 6″ sections, and the milky exudate flows and solidifies in opaque drops and tears.
+It is collected after 2-3 weeks when it has hardened.
+These four primary types of Frankincense are the most common and familiar and they differ enough for a beginner to discern between them.
+With a little guidance...

 Frankincense Serrata-India